Frequently Asked Questions About Your Pet Sitter

 Please contact us.

-Will you, Cindy, be making all the visits to my animals?
+Will you, Cindy, be the only pet sitter for my animals?

-For the initial set of contracted visits, I will make all the visits to your animals (unless other arrangements are discussed at the initial meeting).
-I like to learn about your animal’s typical behavior and personality before allowing another of my sitters to care for your pets.
-I do this so that if there are any concerns or questions in the future from these sitters, I am able to address them.
+For the initial set of contracted visits, I will usually make all the visits to your animals.
+I like to learn your animal’s typical behavior and personality before allowing another pet sitter care for your animals.
+I do this so that if there are any concerns or questions in the future from other sitters, I am able to address them.
+But sometimes other pet sitters will be required on the first set of visits due to previous commitments.

 Can I have only you, Cindy, visit my pets?

-I charge an additional 20% if I am the only person allowed to visit your animals.
+I charge an additional 20% if I am the only pet sitter allowed to visit your animals.
 It also means that I may have to turn down your request for service due to schedule constraints, especially during the holiday season.

 What do you do in case of an emergency?